Stopping Cancer Early – The Best Possible Investment

 Jesse’s role at the foundation is specifically focused on growing their biggest fundraising event, the Canary Challenge.
 He’s responsible for recruiting corporate teams, seeking sponsorships and maintaining fundraising pages for participants.
 His goal is for everyone participating to realize that they are making in a difference in the way cancer is approached.
 Jesse has a B.A. degree from San Diego State University.

-“I joined Canary Foundation in 2014 as the Marketing and Communications Manager because I saw the incredible achievements in research, development, and fundraising that this unique organization has made.
+“I joined the Canary Foundation because I was deeply impressed with the incredible achievements in research, development and fundraising that this unique organization has made.

-My goals are to bring awareness to our innovative foundation and to clearly communicate our goals and accomplishments in early cancer detection research.“ — Emily Smith
+My role is to help bring awareness to our innovative foundation and to clearly communicate our goals and accomplishments in early cancer detection research.” — Derek Smith